Annual Process & Evaluation

 The Assessment Committee has been reviewing each program's plan and report annual since 2009, and provide feedbacks to each department.

-A worksheet has been developed by the committee members for reviewing the report and plans.
+An evaluation rubric has been developed by the committee members for reviewing the report and plan.